elliswmartin/shhelpersLfA/README.md

     mv "$file" "${file/.jpeg/.jpg}"
     done

-Prompts the user to perform quality control, and asks if they'd like to downscale to 3000 pixels on the longest size of the image.
-Adapted from [Dennis Williamson](https://stackoverflow.com/questions/19306771/how-can-i-get-the-current-users-username-in-bash)'s SE code snippet.

-    read -p "❗pausing for QC, would you like to resize to 3000px?" -n 1 -r echo    # (optional) move to a new line if [[ ! $REPLY =~ ^[Nn]$ ]] then
-        echo 🪚🪵 now on to downsizing, hold please 🛸 mogrify -resize 3000x3000\> *.jpg
-        echo 🌱 all images resized.
-    fi

 ## Resize & Mids

-This script uses bash to prepare jpg files for the Online Archive.
+This script also uses bash to prepare jpg files for the Online Archive.
 To do this, it performs a few tasks:

 1. Resize existing jpgs to 3000 pixels on the longest side.